The Science Behind Coach.me’s Goal Tracker

-Lift was built on top of the science of positive reinforcement.
-If you understand the principles you can be your own behavior designer, make better use of the Lift tools and community, and change from someone who aspires to achieve goals into someone who can achieve whatever they want.
+We built our goal tracking app on top of the science of positive reinforcement.
+If you understand the principles you can be your own behavior designer, make better use of the Coach.me tools and community, and change from someone who aspires to achieve goals into someone who can achieve whatever they want.

 There are four parts to understand: consistency, motivation, ability, and triggers.